AdobeDocs/experience-platform.en/help/access-control/abac/ui/policies.md

 ## Next steps

-With a new policy created, you can proceed to the next step to [manage permissions for a role](permissions.md).
+With a policy activated, you can proceed to the next step to [manage permissions for a role](permissions.md).